m4(1p) — Linux manual page

 offset character position specified by the second

 argument.
-The third argument, if specified, shall be
+The third argument, if specified, shall be the

-the number of characters to select; if not specified,
+number of characters to select; if not specified, the

-the characters from the starting point to the end of
+characters from the starting point to the end of the

-argument containing any non-numeric characters.
-The
+containing any non-numeric characters.
+The behavior is

-syscmd The syscmd macro shall interpret its first argument as
+syscmd The syscmd macro shall interpret its first argument as a

-a shell command line.
+shell command line.
 The defining text shall be the

 string result of that command.
 The string result shall